vectorgrp/sil-kit-fmu-importer/README.md

 More details about FMI's naming convention can be found in the FMI standard ([link to corresponding section in FMI 3.0](https://fmi-standard.org/docs/3.0.1/#namingSection)).

+The behavior of the SIL Kit FMU Importer regarding the structured naming convention is as follows:

-If the FMU defines its naming convention to be 'structured', the FMU Importer uses it to automatically map FMU variables to SIL Kit structures defined in the [Communication Interface Description](#the-communication-interface-description).
+If the FMU defines its naming convention to be 'structured' or the usage is enforced by [FMU Importer Configuration](#configuring-the-fmu-and-the-fmu-importer) file AlwaysUseStructuredNamingConvention [option](#available-options-in-configuration) set to true the SIL Kit FMU Importer automatically maps FMU variables to SIL Kit structures.

-If an FMU does not explicitly use the structured naming convention, users can activate the detection of the naming convention by setting `AlwaysUseStructuredNamingConvention` in the FMU Importer configuration file to `true` (see [Available Options in Configuration](#available-options-in-configuration)).
+It is also possible to deviate from the default automatic mapping.
+This can make sense if you want to modify the mapping yourself.
+To do so you can generate, modify and pass a [Communication Interface Description](#the-communication-interface-description) file to the SIL Kit FMU Importer (see [Running the FMU Importer](#running-the-fmu-importer)).

 > Note: It is possible to manually 'map' a variable, which is not named like a structure member, by assigning it a topic name that corresponds to the name it should have based on the structured naming convention.
+This is done using [`VariableMappings`](#variablemappings) in the FMU Importer Configuration file.

 ---